Tipton: History

-Local industry
+Economy and industry

 Tipton was one of the key towns in the Industrial Revolution of the 19th century.
 Even during the 18th century it had established its first key industries.
 This included the world's first successful steam pumping engine, which was erected at Conygre Coalworks in 1712 by industrialist Thomas Newcomen.
 A full-size replica of the engine now exists at the Black Country Living Museum just over Tipton's borders in Dudley.

 In 1800, Tipton was a predominantly rural area, with a few coal mines and some 4,000 residents.
 Mass building of factories and digging of coal mines then took place, and resulted in Tipton becoming a heavily built-up and industrialised area with more than 30,000 residents by the end of the 19th century.
 The town's population grew further in the 20th century after new housing developments, mostly by the local council but with a significant number in the private sector.
 Local industry also expanded further during this time.

 In 1840, the Batson family established a lubricant blending plant to serve the local industries at the junction of High Street and Dudley Road.
 The site is still operational today, owned by German refiner H&R AG, although the original buildings have long since been replaced.

 Coal mining had disappeared from Tipton by the mid-20th century, and the town lost a large percentage of its factories during the recessions of the 1970s and 1980s, which contributed to a rise in unemployment and poverty in Tipton, while living conditions continued to improve.

 Bean Cars, a company that manufactured cars and lorry engines and other vehicle parts, had a factory in Tipton.
 Further industrial sites have been abandoned since the 1970s, paving the way for mass private house building on the land.
 The town's naphtha gas plant opened in 1965 but closed just 10 years later, unable to compete with natural gas from the North Sea.
 The gasworks stood abandoned for about a decade afterwards, when it was finally demolished.
 Standeridge Park housing estate was built on its site during the 1990s.
 By the late 2000s, most of the town's large factories had closed.

+Horseley Ironworks, built steel structures, such as the 400 kV Thames Crossing at Thurrock, the tallest in the UK.